ibexa/documentation-developer/docs/cdp/cdp_activation/cdp_configuration.md

 - `account_number` - a [number](#account-number) obtained from Accounts settings in [[= product_name_cdp =]] dashboard
 - `stream_id` - stream ID generated when importing data from the stream file in Data Manage
 - `activations` - activation details.
 You can configure multiple activations.
 They have to be of type `Ibexa` in [[= product_name =]] dashboard
 - `client_id` and `client_secret` - client credentials are used to authenticate against the Webhook endpoint.
-Make sure they are random and secure
+Make sure they're random and secure
 - `segment_group_identifier` - a [location](#segment-group) to which CDP data is imported

 ## Account number